 This technological boom has brought to FinTech a full tray of new efficient products focused on early threats and fraud detection, risk prediction, customer support, and back-office automation.
 Ron Shevlin Senior, a Forbes contributor, calms the financial marketers down, saying that they do not need to try hard to decode Gen Z (6-24 years old), their target audience because nobody was decoding the Millenials (41-56 years old) in their time.

 “Financial marketers must reach out to Gen Z right now or their window of opportunity may slam shut forever.”
 Don’t believe it.
 Warnings like this are reminiscent of those from 10 to 15 years ago regarding Millennials.
 Roll the clock forward to today, and three megabanks—Bank of America, Chase, and Wells Fargo—have 44% market share of Millennials.
 And they were hardly the ones “decoding” Millennials before it was “too late.”

 Obviously, the lives of 24-year-olds are much more digital than any previous generation ones.
-This presupposes that they are more likely to choose digital than physical way of organizing their financial lives.
-As a result, financial institutions are forced to proves their clients with ever new digital tools to handle financial transactions, legal issues, and service problems.
+This presupposes that they are more likely to choose digital than physical ways of organizing their financial lives.
+As a result, financial institutions are forced to provide their clients with ever-new digital tools to handle financial transactions, legal issues, and service problems.

 At the same time, he mentions that financial marketers should have entire programs developed for retirees and seniors because the Millenials will be helping their elderly relatives to manage their finances, using new AI tools that financial institutions would introduce for their clients.